Get started with climaemet

 API key

-Get your API key
+Get an API key

 Once you have your API key, you can use any of the following methods:

-a.
-Set API key with aemet_api_key()
+Set the API key with aemet_api_key()

 This is the recommended option.
 Run: